swaptacular/swpt_accounts/protocol.rst

   dismissed the second time, and the fate of the transfer would be decided by the race between the two different finalizing messages.
 In most cases, this would be a serious problem.

+.. [#db-crash] If a "prepared" `RT record`_ is lost due to a database crash, after some time (possibly a long time) a `PreparedTransfer`_ message will be received again for the transfer, and the transfer will be dismissed by the client.
+This must not be allowed to happen regularly, because it would cause the server to keep the prepared transfers locks for mush longer than necessary.

 .. [#staled-records] That is: if the corresponding `FinalizedTransfer`_ message has not been received for a very long